+“We the judges of Tarrant County, would like to acknowledge what a wonderful program the NewDay Services organization has with its FOCUS programs for men and women.
+This program helps parents understand the importance that each has in their children’s lives,” said Judge Jenkins, Tarrant County Family Law Center.
 “We have quite a volume of cases on our dockets and by having NewDay Services offer these programs, they cut down on the time we have to spend on cases where people just need to hear a different perspective,” said Judge Jenkins.
 “The cases where the parents have participated in the FOCUS classes help them to become better parents in co-parenting, which in turn keeps the non-custodial parent involved and provides the emotional and financial support needed in raising the child.
 The earlier that the non-custodial parent is involved in a child’s life, the more likely that parent will bond and continue the relationship.”

 0 Comments